 Snagging: All waters are closed to snagging of game and non-game fish, except as otherwise noted under District Exceptions.

-Spearing: All waters are closed to spearing of game and non-game fish except as otherwise noted under District Exceptions.
+Spearing: All waters are closed to spearing of game and non-game fish except open for spearing northern pike through the ice or as otherwise noted under District Exceptions.

 Bait Regulations